Youth Leadership Forum

 - have a disability (as defined by the Americans with Disability Act)

-- be in 10th or 11th grade as of Dec.
-15, 2012 (if in a non-graded program, returning to high school for at least one year)
+- be in 10th or 11th grade as of December the preceding year (if in a non-graded program, returning to high school for at least one year)

 - have demonstrated leadership potential in his/her school and community